thomasmerel/ScordBot/README.md

 ENV settings :
 - `TOKEN` : Discord bot token.
 - `PREFIX` : Command prefix.
-- `SERVER_PATH` : Path where the .json files are located.
+- `SERVER_PATH` : Path where the .json servers files are located.
+- `ACTION_PATH` : Path where the .json actions files are located.
 - `DATE_FORMAT` : Date format the users have to respect.
 It's like the law but way cooler.

 Dependencies :